urilivshits/pageinference/README.md

-# 🤖 Browse Buddy: Iuliia's Lil Helper
+# 🤖 Browse Buddy: AI Assistant with Page Reading and Search

 *Made with love for my brilliant wife, who deserves all the help browsers can give.*

 ## What is this delightful thing?

-Browse Buddy: Iuliia's Lil Helper is a Chrome extension I built for my amazing wife Iuliia, bringing AI assistance directly to her browsing experience.
+Browse Buddy: AI Assistant with Page Reading and Search is a Chrome extension I built for my amazing wife Iuliia, bringing AI assistance directly to her browsing experience.
 Think of it as her personal AI assistant that actually knows what web page she's on – because she deserves technology that just works.

 ## ✨ Features That Actually Work

 ### 🤖 AI Models & Intelligence
 Choose between two powerful AI models, each with automatic page content analysis:
-- **GPT-4.1 nano** (Default): The newest, fastest, and most cost-effective model - perfect for daily browsing tasks
+- **GPT-4.1 nano**: The newest, fastest, and most cost-effective model - perfect for daily browsing tasks
-- **GPT-4.1**: The powerhouse reasoning model with **real-time web search** for complex research and current information
+- **GPT-4.1** (Default): The powerhouse reasoning model with **real-time web search** for complex research and current information

 #### Model Specifications
 | Model | Context Window | Cost (Input/Output) | Page Content Scraping | Web Search | Best For | Key Benchmarks |